ShockJake/InformationSearcherApp/src/main/java/Readme.md

 Contain next data:

 - List of Flight Entities
-- List of Cargo Entities
+- List of cargo.Cargo Entities

 ### Constructor
     // Constructor with arguments that parses flights and corresponding cargo entities to them